-October 2021, we launched an Indigenous plants collection and preparation for the Cape Medical Museum.
-During a two-month period over 800 indigenous West Coast plants and aloes were harvested and collected from our local gardens and Ikwattu.
-We sorted, labelled and prepared the plants and they were collected by the Cape Medical museum official for planting in their newly prepared garden area on 25 October.
+October 2021, indigenous plants collection and preparation for the Cape Medical Museum was launched.
+During a two-month period over 800 indigenous West Coast plants and aloes were harvested and collected from the local gardens and !Kwa ttu.
+The latter is a botanical tourism farm in the West Coast whereby they donated plants to the SA Fisheries Museum Velddrif for their Herb garden.
+Plants were sorted, labelled and prepared and were collected by the Cape Medical museum official for planting in the newly prepared garden area on 25 October.

-During February 2022 we were honored by a visit from Premier Allan Winde to the museum.

-Singatwa Ntweka, the museum heritage assistant was asked to present Mrs. Winde with a handcrafted bouquet on the day of the opening of the Western Cape Parliament in Velddrif.
+During February 2022 the museum was honored by a visit of Premier Allan Winde to the museum.
+Singatwa Ntweka, the museum heritage assistant, was asked to present Mrs. Winde with a handcrafted bouquet on the day of the opening of the Western Cape Parliament in Velddrif.
 She wore her traditional outfit.

-21 September, in collaboration with ATKV Velddrif, we hosted Polfyntjies vir die Proe, a Heritage day event.
-The programme highlighted the names and unique uses of indigenous plants of our area.
-Elsje gave an enlightening talk and power point presentation on the plants beautiful Afrikaans names, as well as their uses in herbal teas and juices, their medicinal qualities and their amazing uses in local dishes and dessert.
+21 September, in collaboration with ATKV Velddrif, Polfyntjies vir die Proe, a Heritage day event was hosted.
+The programme highlighted the names and unique uses of indigenous plants of the area.
+Elsje gave an enlightening talk and presentation on the plants' beautiful Afrikaans names, as well as their uses in herbal teas and juices, their medicinal qualities and their amazing uses in local dishes and dessert.
 The 40 guests eagerly participated in both the presentation and in a delicious food tasting.